 The WordPress -Meetup Zurich has over 800 members.
 However, due to time and organizational reasons, there are no regular monthly meetings so far.
 The team would therefore be happy to have you join!
 You can find more information at https://wpzurich.ch/community/.

 Here you can read more voices and sessions of the #WCZRH:

 - Nick Weisser: Biggest Swiss WordCamp in History

 - Gabriel Figueiro: Lessons Learned @ WordCamp Zurich 2019

 - Martin Sauter: Multilingual websites with WordPress

 - Michael Hörnlimann: Slides of the session "Digital Nomads

 - Mark Howells-Mead: Photos from WordCamp Zurich 2019

-You have also written about the WordCamp Zurich?
-Post the link in the comments and we will add it to the list.
+You have also written about WordCamp Zurich?
+Post the link in the comments and we'll add it to the list.